Investment in New Trains

 Two orders have been placed with Alstom Transport for the new DART fleet to date:

-• December 2021: 19 x 5 car trains.
-They will begin to enter passenger service from mid-2025 onwards
+- December 2021: 19 x 5 car trains.
+They will begin to enter passenger service from Q2 2027 onwards, a revised programme primarily due to a redesign required on battery packs.

 The main contract is for 10 years allowing up to 750 cars to be purchased on a call off basis.